St Joseph's Matriculation Higher Secondary School

 St. Joseph's Matriculation Higher Secondary School is an all-girls Catholic school for grades 1st through 12th standard in Coimbatore, Tamil Nadu, India.
 It is located on Trichy road in a three-school complex with its sister schools St. Francis and St. Marys.

 Governing body

 The school is run by FMM sisters.

 History

-The school was founded in 1960 by Mother Mary of the passion.
+St. Joseph's was founded in 1960 by Mother Mary of the passion.
 It attained its golden jubilee in 2010.

+In 2024, the Madras High Court issued a directive requiring state authorities to relocate the school, which has been operating on land owned by the Devanathaswamy temple, Thiruvanthipuram.
+St. Joseph's officials have argued that land allocated to the school at Bhuvanagiri taluk is unsuitable due to lack of infrastructure such a roads and its proximity to quarries, and have requested an alternative site within 5 km of its current location.

 Uniform

 The school's colors are maroon and white.